mssalvatore/tmpwatcher/README.md

 ./htmlcov/index.html

 ### Limitations and Future Work

-1. Currently, this tool must be run as root if you want to observe /tmp.
-It uses the recursive capability of the [python inotify](https://pypi.org/project/inotify/) library to recursively watch the specified directory.
-If the user does not have the appropriate permissions to watch all files within the directory, the inotify library fails.
-A future improvement is planned that would allow the user to specify whether or not to skip files they cannot access.

 1. The syslog alerts only show what file or directory was found to be world writable.
 It would simplify the work of the researcher if it could also make